AaditAntony/react-begin/README.md

 interview questions regarding the props

 # porps-implementation
-i have implemented the  props
+i have implemented the  props using array